argoproj/argo-cd/docs/operator-manual/ingress.md

 kubectl apply -k ./ -n argocd --wait=true
 ```

-Be sure you create secret for Istio ( in our case secretname is argocd-server-tls on argocd Namespace).
+Be sure you create secret for Isito ( in our case secretname is argocd-server-tls on argocd Namespace).
 After that we create Istio Resources

 ```yaml
 apiVersion: networking.istio.io/v1alpha3